siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-10-08-a-comprehensive-guide-to-floating-point-arithmetic-units.md

-This blog post provides an in-depth look at floating-point arithmetic units, how they work, their role in computing systems, and why they are essential for a wide range of applications.
+This article provides an in-depth look at floating-point arithmetic units, how they work, their role in computing systems, and why they are essential for a wide range of applications.
 What is Floating-Point Arithmetic?